temporal-community/temporal-ai-agent/setup.md

 ### Manual Setup (Alternative to Makefile)

-If you prefer to run commands manually, follow these steps:
+If you prefer to run commands manually, see the sections below for detailed instructions on setting up the backend, frontend, and other components.

 ### Agent Goal Configuration